 Provides instruction on the basic use of the Internet and the use of search engines.
-Students will have hands on access to Internet.
-Lec.
-Hrs.
-010 Lab Hrs.
-020 Other Hrs.
-000
+Students will have hands on access to the Internet.
+Prerequisite: None.
+Lecture Hrs: 10.
+Lab Hrs: 20.
+Other Hrs: 0.

 MAAP 3233 Mathematical Analysis

 This course emphasizes differential and integral calculus of algebraic, exponential, and logarithmic functions with applications to business and economic decision analysis.
 Prerequisite: MACP 2104.
 Lec.
 Hrs.
 040 Lab Hrs.
 000 Other Hrs.
 000